 Want to know more? — Subscribe

 We will discuss this software development process and the various software development methodologies (models) employed by developers' teams.
-Article is based on Softermii’s experience building custom software and apps for years.
+The article is based on Softermii’s experience building custom software and apps for years.
 So let's start with a detailed overview of software development methodology.

 What is the software development life cycle (SDLC)?